jbman/rendeer/csv-included.md

 # Rendering sections with an additional format

 Rendeer supports rendering other formats insided the markdown text.
-An additional format can be included in a section which starts with -- at the start of a line ends with -- at the start of a line.
+An additional format can be included in a section marked with double minus '--' at the start of a line.
-Such a section is passed to a javascript function registered at Rendeer to provided the resulting HTML.
+Such a section is passed to a javascript function registered at Rendeer which renders the content to HTML.

+## Example

+-- MyFormat

+Rendered by plugin function registered for 'MyFormat'.

+--

+## Demo
 Below is a section with semicolon separated values to demonstrate HTML table rendering from CSV data.

 --  CSV